Hsword/Awesome-Machine-Learning-System-Papers/README.md

 **Awesome-Machine-Learning-System-Papers** is a curated list of *machine learning system* papers in recent years (since 2017). **Star** this repository, and then you can keep abreast of the latest developments of this booming research field.

 Thanks to all the people who made contributions to this project.
-We strongly encourage the researchers to make **pull request** and help the others in this community!
+We strongly encourage the researchers to make **pull request** (e.g., add missing papers, fix errors) and help the others in this community!

 <!-- omit in toc -->
 ## Conference